vernonclarke/SPNfinal/README.md

 4. **Create a conda environment**

-   There is a `yaml` file in the main directory called `environment.yml` for MacOS/Linux.
+   There is a `YAML` file in the main directory called `environment.yml` for MacOS/Linux.
 This can be used to create a conda environment called `neuron`.
 For further information see [Virtual Environments](#virtual-environments).

    Ensure make sure to navigate back to the main directory after step 3 above.